knaw-huc/golden-agents-htr/experiments/README.md

 * ``exp12*`` - **Experiment 12** - Experiments with context rules
 * ``exp13*`` - **Experiment 13** - Batch of experiments evaluated against the groundtruth data, see evaluation results below
 * ``exp14*`` - **Experiment 14** - Like exp13 but after a bugfix in analiticcl.
 Evaluated against the groundtruth data, see evaluation results below
+* ``exp15*`` - **Experiment 15** - Like exp14 but after changes in context rules, web annotation output, and multi-tag support in analiticcl.
+Evaluated against the groundtruth data, see evaluation results below

 Pass the root directory containing the Page XML data using ``make DATADIR=/path/to/data``.